A Note About Our Timeline

 • Refer this case to the FBI Dallas Field Office for federal human trafficking investigation if not already done.
 Even where evidence is circumstantial, if it supports a reasonable trafficking concern, federal referral is both warranted and consistent with TVPA obligations.

-• Provide a written response to AIDBIPOC within 10 business days.
+• Provide a written response to AIDBIPOC within 10 business days (on or before May 4, 2026).

-Public Accountability & Escalation Notice: AIDBIPOC has publicly documented this case and is actively gathering petition signatures from advocates and concerned citizens nationwide.
+Public Accountability & Escalation Notice: AIDBIPOC has publicly documented this case.
+As of April 17, 2026, a community-led petition on Change.org has gathered 2,085 verified signatures from advocates and concerned citizens nationwide.
+The full signature record is attached as the Petition Evidence Cover Sheet included with this letter.

 Should Dallas PD fail to provide a substantive written response within the 10-business-day window, AIDBIPOC will formally escalate this matter to the Texas Commission on Law Enforcement (TCOLE) and to DOJ Civil Rights Division monitoring contacts.
 Dallas PD’s response, or documented absence of response, will be made part of the public record alongside Irving PD’s.